mela93/Storehouse/angular/angular-lottery/README.md

 # Info
-A project for me to learning and use Angular 6.
+A project for me to learn and use Angular 6.

 All data input is fake, you can type anything and submit.